-Whether natural or mechanical, homes need ventilation.
+All homes need ventilation, whether natural or mechanical with an ERV or HRV system.
 Buildings and houses are no longer constructed leaking heat and moist air the way they used to be; we now build them as airtight as we can, especially Passive House or LEED certified homes.
-This makes mechanical ventilation essential in a high performance home by installing either HRV or ERV Ventilation Exchanger Systems.
+This makes mechanical ventilation essential in these high performance home by installing either HRV or ERV Ventilation Exchanger Systems.
+The key questions are:

 How much fresh air is enough?

 How much fresh air comes in through the building envelope?

-What is the difference between an HRV and an ERV?
+What is the difference between an ERV and an HRV?

-How do you choose between an HRV and an ERV?
+How to choose between an HRV and an ERV?

-How much fresh air is required and the best way to provide it are important issues.
-Energy recovery from exhaust air is becoming common place in cold regions, and two types of equipment can do this- an HRV (Heat Recovery Ventilation) and an ERV (Energy Recovery Ventilation.)
+How much fresh air is required in homes and the best way to provide it are important issues.
+Energy recovery from exhaust air is becoming common place in cold regions, and two types of equipment can do this - an HRV (Heat Recovery Ventilation) and an ERV (Energy Recovery Ventilation.)

 Both HRVs and ERVs are somewhat new to mainstream home construction, and can often be confused.
 In an effort to clear that up, we will first explore why ventilation is so crucial, then explain the options and their best applications.

-Up until the last few decades, houses were so leaky that sufficient cold dry air seeped in to meet the needs of occupants, and ensure homes had no moisture damage.
+Up until the last few decades, houses were so leaky to air infiltration that sufficient cold dry air seeped in to meet the needs of occupants, and ensure homes had no moisture damage.
 These houses were said to 'breathe', but that would be like breathing through your skin instead of through your nose.